We’re participating in the Nourish Your Roots (NYR) fundraiser. What’s next?

 When should customers pick up their boxes?

 Box pick-up must occur the day the boxes are delivered/packed to ensure the quality of the produce.
 However, you can set the time based on what works best for your volunteers/community.
 (Remember for schools packing/picking up at the farm, the time will be set for you.)
 Most schools set a 2 to 3 hour period.
-You should have a plan for any boxes that are not collected during your pick-up time.
+Remember to allow time for those who work.
+Have a plan for any boxes that are not collected during your pick-up time.

-Consider sending out a reminder on social media or the radio the day before to remind customers to pick up their NYR boxes (this will be especially helpful to customers who are not parents).
+Consider sending out a message on social media or the radio the day before to remind customers to pick up their NYR boxes.
+This will be especially helpful to customers who are not parents.
+You may also want to consider making phone calls.

 Can students carry the boxes home?